alixdamman/memento/python/functions_for_dummies.rst

     # (case 1) function returning an expression
     def it_helpdesk():
-        """Return universal solution to any computer problem""" return "Have you tried to turn it off and on again?"
+        return "Have you tried to turn it off and on again?"

     # (case 2) function returning a variable
     def it_helpdesk():
-        """Return universal solution to any computer problem""" answer = "Have you tried to turn it off and on again?" return answer
+        answer = "Have you tried to turn it off and on again?" return answer